University of Pennsylvania Law Review

-The University of Pennsylvania Law Review is a law review published by an organization of second and third year J.D. students at the University of Pennsylvania Law School.
+The University of Pennsylvania Law Review, formerly known as the American Law Register, is a law review published by an organization of second and third year J.D. students at the University of Pennsylvania Law School.
 It is the oldest law journal in the United States, having been published continuously since 1852.
 Currently, seven issues are published each year with the last issue traditionally featuring papers from symposia held by the review each year.
 It is one of the four law reviews responsible for publication of the Bluebook.
 It is one of seven official scholarly journals at the University of Pennsylvania Law School, and was the third most cited law journal in the world in 2006.

 In addition to the print edition, the University of Pennsylvania Law Review also publishes the University of Pennsylvania Law Review Online, formerly named PENNumbra, an online supplement, which publishes debates, essays, case notes, and responses to articles that appeared in the print edition.